WLOGSolutions/RSuite/docs/basic_workflow.md

 ```

-I have added line `data.table (>= 1.10.1)` to Depends section.
+I have added the line `data.table (>= 1.10.1)` to the Depends section.
 This
 means I declared that `mypackage` depends on `data.table` package in
 version `1.10.1` or newer.

 ![Rebuilding packages](https://github.com/WLOGSolutions/RSuite/blob/master/docs/media/basic_workflow_step_7b.png "Rebuilding packages")

-Lets rebuild package to have master scripts see the changes
+Let's rebuild the package to have master scripts see the changes

 ```bash
 rsuite proj build